NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 	Changemp should add CityIDX after City=Y
 	changemp should check for City=Y
-	modify changemp to also fix code based on population add documentation for index_pois
+	modify changemp to also fix code based on population modify changemp tp also change endlevel based on population?
+Nah?
+Better manually... add documentation for index_pois
-	decide on either coding around variable number of regions or standardise on all regions in each map
+	(DONE - standardise) decide on either coding around variable number of regions or standardise on all regions in each map